British PM May tries to sell Brexit deal to ministers

 Five of May’s senior ministers Dominic Raab, Jeremy Hunt, Sajid Javid, Michael Gove and Geoffrey Cox will back the deal, said the Sun newspaper’s political editor Tom Newton Dunn.

-Sterling, which has seesawed since reaching $1.50 just before Britain’s 2016 referendum that saw a 52-48 percent margin for leaving the EU, was flat at $1.2967 after briefly jumping more than 1 percent on news of a deal.
+Sterling, which has seesawed since reaching $1.50 just before Britain’s 2016 referendum that saw a 52-48 percent margin for leaving the EU, was down at $1.2929 after briefly jumping more than 1 percent on news of a deal.

 EU leaders could meet on Nov.
 25 for a summit to seal the Brexit deal if May’s cabinet approves the text, diplomatic sources said.